 The Soviet Union was the world's first modern totalitarian state.
-After the Civil War as the Bolshevicks began to consolidate their power they began to create a youth movement to shape the upcoming generation.
+After the Civil War as the Bolsheviks began to consolidate their power they began to create a youth movement to shape the upcoming generation.
 Totalitarian states must control all aspects of the population's life.
 And shaping youth is a critical aspect of this.
-At the time the principal international youth movement was the Boy Scouts and Scouting influenced the new Pioneer Movement.
+At the time the principal international youth movement was the Boy Scouts and Scouting influenced both new Pioneer Movement and the Hitler Youth.
 Unlike Scouting, however, there was little family involvement.
-The Pioneer Movement was entirely comtrolled by the state through the Communist Party.
+The Pioneer Movement was entirely comtrolled by the Soviet state through the Communist Party.
 The Party used the Pioners to indoctrinate young people in Communist ideology and as a way of recruiting and evaluating new recruits.
 At first it was a movement just for the workers but was eventually broadened into a mass movement for all young people.
 The Young Pioneers became virtually compulsory and was managed through the schools.
 The Government underwrote the costs of the Pioneer Movement including a summer camp program.
-One interesting aspect of the Pioneers is the rapidity with which the movement disapeared after state financial support was ended.
+The Soviet Pioneers served as a model for the Pioneer groups established in the occupied countries of Eastern Europe and other countries where the Communists seized control.
+The Young Pioneers were founded in the Soviet Union as described above.
+The Communist Revolution in Russia occured during 1917, before the Scouting movement could be established to any extent.
+Scouting has always been a middle-class movement.
+The Communists instead set up the Young Pioneer movement to involve all children.
+The Communist Party (CPSU) was the most important organization in the Soviet Union.
+The Party used youth groups like the Young Pioneers as part of its overall program to inculcate Communist ideology.
+Other potentially competing youth groups were outlawed.
+At first only limited attention was given to the Pioneers.
+After World War II, influenced with the potential revealed by the Hitler Youth, greater resourcs were made availble to the Pioneer Movement.
+One notable aspect of the Pioneers is the rapidity with which the movement disapeared after state financial support was ended.

 The Communist Revolution in Russia occured during 1917, before the Scouting movement could be established to any extent.
 Scouting has always been a middle-class movement.
 The Communists instead set up the Young Pioneer movement to involve all children.
 The Communist Party (CPSU) was the most important organization in the Soviet Union.
 The Party used youth groups like the Young Pioneers as part of its overall program to inculcate Communist ideology.
 Other potentially competing youth groups were outlawed.
 The first Pioneer groups were founded at industrial plants (1922).
 Membership was at first resticted to socilly acceptable groups, especially workers.
 We do note the Pioneer camp "Artek" was opened in 1925.
 The first All-Union Pioneer Rally, I think that this was something like a Scout Jamboree, took place in Moscow during 1929.